-The Museum of Memory and Coexistence (MOMAC) is a virtual museum-archive space of International Centre for Ethnic Studies (ICES).
-It brings together art initiatives and multimedia resource material supported by ICES over the years, but also actively invites artists to join the digital platform for sharing their work.
+MOMAC is a virtual museum-archive space that brings together art initiatives and multimedia resource material supported by ICES over the years.
+It also actively invites artists to join the digital platform in order to share their work with wider audiences.

 To highlight our common humanity, honour and celebrate our diversity, and generate ideas that inform and guide policies and institutions in order to promote justice, equity, and peaceful coexistence in Sri Lanka.